 1996: The first home playoff game in Tampa Bay Lightning history draws an NHL-record crowd of 25,945 to the Thunderdome in St. Petersburg, Florida.
 The big crowd gets to celebrate when Alexander Selivanov scores at 2:13 of overtime to give the Lightning a 5-4 victory against the Philadelphia Flyers in Game 3 of the Eastern Conference Quarterfinals.
 Tampa Bay becomes the first team in NHL history to earn each of its first two playoff victories in overtime.

 1999: Steve Yzerman sets a Detroit Red Wings record for playoff hat tricks when he scores three goals in a 5-3 win against the Mighty Ducks of Anaheim in Game 1 of the Western Conference Quarterfinals.
-Yzerman scores once in each period, completing his fourth playoff hat trick with 1:18 remaining in the third, breaking a tie for the Red Wings record with Norm Ullman.
+Yzerman scores once in each period, completing his fourth playoff hat trick with 1:18 remaining in the third and breaking a tie for the Red Wings record with Norm Ullman.

 2000: Peter Forsberg scores the winning goal to give the Colorado Avalanche a series-clinching 2-1 victory against the Phoenix Coyotes in Game 5 of the Western Conference Quarterfinals at Pepsi Center.
 Forsberg breaks a 1-1 tie when he beats Sean Burke at 5:43 of the third period.
 It's the 10th straight playoff series loss for the Coyotes franchise since 1987, when it was known as the Winnipeg Jets.